 Once a secure data destruction process is in place, your organisation should be auditing your 3rd party organisations.
 Some key questions to ask would include; where does my waste go?
 Is it being destroyed on-site?
 Is it being destroyed off-site?
 If off-site, have I audited the facilities?
 Please see our guide to identify if you have a compliant Shredding contractor.

-Click on the thumbnail to download our Shredding Contractor Audit Checklist
+Click on the thumbnail to download our GDPR Data Destruction Audit Template

 If you would like more information about how to become GDPR compliant, contact us on 0800 781 1066 or email us at email@example.com